NicEastvillage/RLBot-DropShot-Dragon-Python/README.md

-# RLBotPythonExample
+# Dropshot Dragon
-Example of a python bot using the RLBot framework
+A Rocket League bot for Dropshot made with the [RLBot framework](rlbot.org) for offline play.

 ## Installation